svenkubiak/mangooio/README.md

 * Simple and self-explaining form handling and validation
 * Plain scheduling for recurring tasks
 * Easy handling of JSON in- and output
-* Buil-in asset minification in development mode
+* Built-in asset minification in development mode
 * Flexible testing tools
 * Simple Deployment and CI-Integration
 * i18N Internationalization